-- Buildings - Transportation - Environment (stormwater management, tree canopy expansion, consumption patterns) - Community (education, civic, and community participation) - Leadership to advocate for issues that can only be addressed at state or even federal levels from 2014 levels by 2040
+- Buildings - Transportation - Environment (stormwater management, tree canopy expansion, consumption patterns) - Community (education, civic, and community participation) - Leadership to advocate for issues that can only be addressed at state or even federal levels

 Many Somerville residents are already aware of climate change and other environmental issues and are eager to take action.
 This existing awareness will help to support individual efforts and mobilize needed behavior change at a larger scale.